Stable high-order cubature formulas for experimental data: Introduction

-The present work aims to construct stable high-order CFs for experimental data in two and more dimensions.
-These CFs assume a fixed set of data points as input and then aim to provide a stable numerical integration procedure.
+The present work aims to fill this gap in the literature and to construct stable high-order CFs for experimental data in two and more dimensions.
+These CFs assume a fixed set of data points as input and then strive to provide a stable numerical integration procedure.
 Moreover, the DoE of this numerical integration procedure is, in a certain sense, as high as possible.
-In particular, the proposed CFs satisfy a list of properties which are universally considered to be highly desirable \cite{davis1967construction,haber1970numerical,cools2001cubature,krylov2006approximate}:
+In particular, the proposed CFs satisfy a list of properties that are universally considered to be highly desirable \cite{davis1967construction,haber1970numerical,cools2001cubature,krylov2006approximate,brass2011quadrature,van2020adaptive}: